amiel/shopify-presentation/why_shopify/01_why.md

-!SLIDE
+!SLIDE subsection
 # Why Use Shopify? #

-!SLIDE bullets incremental
+!SLIDE bullets
 # The Alternative #

 * Magento
-* osCommerce
+* Zen Cart
 * VP-ASP ($295 - $795)
+* PrestaShop

-!SLIDE bullets incremental
+!SLIDE bullets
 # The Alternative #

-* You install
+* You have to do the install
-* You maintain
+* You have to maintain it
-* o
+* You have to deal with security (SSL)
+* Design tends to be difficult

 !SLIDE bullets incremental
+# Why Use Shopify #

-* Security
+* Security provided
+* Hosting provided
 * Theming
+* Easy payment processing